 Tip 8: Make Idling Reduction a Game for Drivers

-If coaching drivers doesn’t change their behavior, driver scorecards and gamification can be an effective way to get them on board.
+If coaching drivers don’t change their behavior, driver scorecards and gamification can effectively get them on board.

-“Gamification includes prioritizing idle reduction performance as a safety initiative, similar to what fleets do with hard-braking and harsh acceleration,” Grandy explained.
-“Technology can help support gamification programs by automatically capturing the driver’s performance from the vehicle’s telematics technology as it relates to idle time and hard accelerations.
-That data is then saved to that driver’s scorecard for the fleet manager and the driver to track on an ongoing basis.”
+“Gamification includes prioritizing idle reduction performance as a safety initiative, similar to what fleets do with hard braking and harsh acceleration,” Grandy explained.
+“Technology can help support gamification programs by automatically capturing the driver’s performance from the vehicle’s telematics technology related to idle time and hard accelerations.
+That data is then saved to that driver’s scorecard for the fleet manager and the driver to track continuously.”

 Fleet managers can use scorecard data to offer rewards like gift cards, time off, and bonuses as incentives to promote idle reduction.